 THE STATE-OWNED DEFENSE INDUSTRY is the oldest part of Egypt's formal military economy.
-Indeed, Egyptian sources commonly trace its lineage to Mehmet Ali, who ruled the country in the early nineteenth century and founded modern factories with French assistance to produce weapons and munitions.
-But today's industry leaders, such as Minister of State for Military Production Mohamed al-Assar, more correctly credit then president Gamal Abdel Nasser with launching what they call "this giant complex" in the 1950s.
-However, its present form derives more heavily from the second half of the 1970s, when Nasser's successor, Anwar Sadat, saw it as a means of reducing the cost of fulfilling Egypt's weapons needs and resolving its perennial shortage of capital.
+Indeed, Egyptian sources commonly trace its lineage to Mehmet Ali, who ruled the country in the early nineteenth century and founded modern factories with French assistance to produce weapons and munitions.1 But today's industry leaders, such as Minister of State for Military Production Mohamed al-Assar, more correctly credit then president Gamal Abdel Nasser with launching what they call "this giant complex" in the 1950s.2 However, its present form derives more heavily from the second half of the 1970s, when Nasser's successor, Anwar Sadat, saw it as a means of reducing the cost of fulfilling Egypt's weapons needs and resolving its perennial shortage of capital.
 Since then, the sector has evolved to include two main clusters of factories and companies that come under the Ministry of Military Production and the Arab Organization for Industrialization, with a minor contribution from companies belonging to the Ministry of Defense (discussed in Chapter 3).

 Despite its long lineage, the defense industry has been chronically hobbled by inadequate funding, and minimal investment in research and development.
 Consequently, its ability to undertake technological adaptation and innovation, raise productivity, and add value is limited, resulting in poor quality, low competitiveness, and marked inefficiencies.
 Industry officials have repeatedly claimed increases in the proportion of indigenous content in military (and civilian) hardware produced or assembled in Egypt, and promised to contribute to the national economy by reducing imports, boosting exports, and saving hard currency.
-But in reality, the sector has been dogged by severe delays in bringing production lines into operation, massive underutilization of plants and machinery, and investment decisions that
+But in reality, the sector has been dogged by severe delays in bringing production lines into operation, massive underutilization of plants and machinery, and investment decisions that are not based on performance or efficiency.
+It has only survived by being allowed to displace its losses onto the state treasury and, especially since 2013, to poach public contracts from both public and private civilian competitors.

-Economically Active MOMP and AOI Companies
+FIGURE 3 Economically Active MOMP and AOI Companies